Exporting Interfaces Using Frida¶

 Tip

-Starting from version 8.15, exported methods also support calls using the jsonrpc 2.0 protocol (MultiCall mode is not yet supported).
+Starting from version 8.15, exported methods support calling via the JSON-RPC 2.0 protocol (multi-call mode is currently unsupported).

-You can directly use jsonrpclib to make calls as shown below.
-Or, if you are familiar with the JsonRPC 2.0 protocol, you can write your own code to make requests.
-This is the most standard implementation with the most comprehensive reference documentation.
+You can directly invoke using jsonrpclib as shown below.
+Alternatively, if you’re familiar with the JSON-RPC 2.0 protocol, you can implement your own requests—this is the most standardized approach with comprehensive documentation available.

 import jsonrpclib